faroub/TahakomAVRLib/README.md

 In Windows, the software packages can be downloaded and installed as follows:

 * AVR toolchain for windows: can be downloaded from the Atmel's website [download](https://www.microchip.com/en-us/development-tools-tools-and-software/gcc-compilers-avr-and-arm)
-* avrdude: can be downloaded from [avrdude](http://download.savannah.gnu.org/releases/avrdude/)
+* avrdude: can be downloaded from [download](http://download.savannah.gnu.org/releases/avrdude/)
-* make: can be downloaded from [GnuWin32](http://fab.cba.mit.edu/classes/863.16/doc/projects/ftsmin/make-3.81.exe)
+* make: can be downloaded from [download](http://fab.cba.mit.edu/classes/863.16/doc/projects/ftsmin/make-3.81.exe)
-* cmake: binary distribution can be downloaded from [cmake](https://cmake.org/download/)
+* cmake: binary distribution can be downloaded from [download](https://cmake.org/download/)

 An alternative, would be to download the precompiled AVR-GCC toolchain from [download](https://blog.zakkemble.net/avr-gcc-builds/) that also include avrdude and make utilities but not cmake.

-Before using these software tools, you need to update the PATH environement variable with the file paths to their executables and restart the system.
+Before using these software tools, you need to update the **PATH** environement variable with the file paths to their executables and restart the system.

 ## Compile and Flash programs